KDE/documentation-develop-kde-org/content/docs/apps/kate/plugin.md

 ---
-title: "Kate Plugin Tutorial"
+title: "Kate plugin tutorial"
 weight: 1
-description: Learn how to write a kate plugin
+description: Learn how to write a Kate plugin
 ---

 The plugin we will write will basically be a Markdown previewer.
 It will do something like